page 1 of 8

 You could help run an experiment or design your own.
 You could mentor students in a variety of subjects or get involved in a careers event.
 You could help run an engineering project or design some fun maths games.
 You could set up a STEM club or run a tech evening at a brownie/cub group.
 There are lots of options!

 If you are interested please register on the database db.stemnet.org.uk or check out the website www.aberdeensciencecentre.org/stem-ambassadors/ .
 If you have any queries please feel free to contact me at firstname.lastname@example.org .
 Once you have registered, you will be required to attend an induction where you will complete a PVG – Protection of Vulnerable Groups scheme application along with meeting other new STEM Ambassadors.
 We hope to hear from you soon.

-A fantastic opportunity to help and make a difference with people and local communities in Aberdeen.
-All help is greatly appreciated.
+A fantastic opportunity to help and make a real difference for people.
+All volunteer assistance is greatly appreciated.